September 6, 2015

 If you are interested, click here to expand the sequel of the story:

 Time flew, no communication, no update.
 “Maybe it’s all over,” I guessed.
-But then, about a week before Christmas, I received a mail – not from the uni, but from a Dutch debt-collecting company, informing me that execution will follow if the sum isn’t paid in full within a few days.
+But then, about a week before Christmas, I received a letter – not from the uni, but from a Dutch debt-collecting company, informing me that execution will follow if the sum isn’t paid in full within a few days.
 “They lied to me, and now I have to pay for the mess? ...
 Lovely gift!”
 I sighed and began to read a ton of documents about the Dutch law system and whether there was any chance to repeal this nonsense.
 But I did not find out anything reasonable I could do besides paying them.
 So, that’s what, with great sickness, I did.

 Sod it!
 This was a huge hit to me; I suddenly forgot all the good about the Netherlands altogether and said that this was the last money they’ll ever see from me.
 No way will I fuel at Shell, buy their cheese, and whatever else they produce.
-I also voiced the issue around me – if my friends were about to buy some Dutch vegetables, I deployed a persuading speech concluding with something like “Such purchase will contribute towards the greater evil on this planet.”
-I know that one should forgive their enemies, but since they showed absolutely zero sympathy for me, I adopted their approach towards them.
+I also voiced the issue around me – if my friends were about to buy some Dutch vegetables, I deployed a persuading speech concluding with something like “Such a purchase will contribute towards the greater evil on this planet.”
+I know one should forgive one’s enemies, but since they showed zero sympathy for me, I adopted their approach towards them.
 I wasn’t happy with the situation, and I wanted to extend the reach of my story.

 Edit, July 2022: The story goes on.
-Many things happened since moving to London; multiple countries and two university degrees later, I started to think that seeing the Netherlands again with different eyes could be interesting.
+Many things have happened since moving to London; multiple countries and two university degrees later, I started to think that seeing the Netherlands again with different eyes could be interesting.
 I came here earlier this month.

-At first, it felt like I picked it where I left off: After I arrived in the country by train, I boarded a bus and wanted to buy a ticket from the driver.
+At first, it felt like I picked it up where I left off: After I arrived in the country by train, I boarded a bus and wanted to buy a ticket from the driver.
 The card reader didn't work, and the driver didn't take cash.
 He sent me to get a ticket from the station.
 "Could you wait for me?"
 I asked, and the driver nodded.
 "Great!"
 So, I ran into the station, got a ticket asap, and ran back.
 Only to find out that the bus was gone.
 "Oh-uh!"
 But that was it!
 Since I got on the next bus, believe it or not, it's been an absolute pleasure.
-I've liked what I saw, I've met fine people and was given opportunities to reflect on changes, circumstances, second chances, and many other topics.
+I've liked what I saw, I've met fine people, and was given opportunities to reflect on changes, circumstances, second chances, and many other topics.
 I will write something about it later; stay tuned.

 Published by: Jakub Stepanovic in Stories